 The amount of electrons flowing through the circuit is called amperage (amps) and is directly proportional with the voltage and inversely proportional with the resistance in that circuit.

 All conductors have an internal resistance, this depends on the material they consist of (copper, alu) and the thickness, size and length of that conductor.
 The relation between volt, current and resistance is known as Ohms Law.
-Which states that one volt applied over a resistance of one ohm results in a current of one amp, in formula: U = I x R. Where U is the voltage (V), I is the current (A) and R is the resistance in Ohm (Ω).
+Which states that one volt applied over a resistance of one ohm results in a current of one amp, in formula: U = I × R. Where U is the voltage (V), I is the current (A) and R is the resistance in Ohm (Ω).

 This formula can be transformed to obtain the current if voltage and resistance are known: I = U / R.

 Of course, when a current of 1 Amp flows through a resistor of 1 Ohm the voltage is 1 V. But what about power?
-The formula to calculate power is P (W) = U (V) x I (A).
+The formula to calculate power is P (W) = U (V) × I (A).
 Thus in our 1 Ohm resistor with 1 V applied and a current of 1 A the power generated is: 1 watt (W).
 So with a 12 V battery connected to a 1 Ohm resistor the current is 12 amps and the power dissipated in that resistor is: 12 V times 12 A = 144 W.

-Energy is power delivered during a certain time period.
+Energy is power delivered during a certain time period, usually a second or an hour.
 The amount of electrical energy is expressed in Joule or Watt/second and 1 kWh is equal to 3.6 MJ.
-In our above resistor example that would mean 1 J or 1 W/s.
+In our above resistor example that would mean an energy consumption of 1 J or 1 W/s.